grolston/guard-action/README.md

 To get started simply add a workflow `.yml` file (name it whatever you would like) to your `.github/workflows` folder.
 [Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions).

-## Example cfn-lint Test
+## Example

-The following example tests CloudFormation with cfn-lint:
+The following example tests CloudFormation with the `FedRAMP-Moderate` rule set:

 ```yaml
 name: ShiftLeft